-If you’ve been following through in our recent post updates.
-By now, you must have had a better understanding of what affiliate marketing is, and how it works.
-Things to avoid and how to make a decent income from it.
+Suppose you’ve been following through on our recent post updates.
+By now, you must have understood what affiliate marketing is and how it works—things to avoid and how to make a decent income.

 I have covered many aspects of affiliate marketing in a series of posts on this blog.
 If you’re new to affiliate marketing, look at those posts first.
 You can find them here.

 One of the most frequent questions I received was about affiliate marketing without a blog.
 Some of my audience doesn’t have a website, but they like making money from affiliate marketing.

 I will answer the question below.

-I also provide some tactics you can leverage to run affiliate marketing without a blog.
-You will learn how to turn what you’re doing at the moment into affiliate marketing tools.
+I also provide tactics you can leverage for affiliate marketing without a blog.
+You will learn how to turn what you’re doing into affiliate marketing tools.

 So read on…